title_logo menu_logo

 A summary of progress of funded projects is due two months following the completion of the funding period.

-As a DCC Pilot & Feasibility Funding Program Applicant, candidates must understand that if awarded he/she must follow the NIH and HHS policies regarding the sharing of data and resources with the scientific community (http://grants.nih.gov/grants/sharing.htm).
+DiaComp awardees must follow NIH and HHS policies regarding the sharing of data and resources with the scientific community (http://grants.nih.gov/grants/sharing.htm) and agree to submit to the DiaComp web portal all data and resources resulting from the execution of the awarded application.
 Data and resources may include, but are not limited to:

 • histology images,